-Merciful and Loving God, as we review last year, we see so much brokenness amid the beauty of this world, not all of which is the result of COVID19.
-The Media makes us aware of the huge number of people who suffer as a result of our inability to love our neighbours as we love ourselves, so we turn to you in prayer, asking you to bring healing and wholeness, for although so many situations lie beyond our power, to you all things are possible.
-Certainly, Lord, we want to seek the well-being of people whose lives touch ours, so we ask you to grant us the courage, faith and compassion we need to bring healing rather than hurt to our neighbours.
-O Lord, hear our prayer: When we call, answer us.
+Merciful and Loving God, as we begin our journey through the New Year, we celebrate and give thanks for the beautiful planet upon which we live, but we are not blinded to its fragility and brokenness.
+We are gravely aware of the huge number of people who suffer as a result of our inability to love our neighbours as we love ourselves, so we turn to you in prayer, asking you to bring healing and wholeness, for although so many situations lie beyond our power, to you all things are possible.
+Certainly, Lord, we want to seek the well-being of people whose lives touch ours, so we ask you to grant us the courage, faith, steadfastness and compassion we need to bring healing rather than hurt to our neighbours.

 Unlooked for, Christ comes.
 To shepherds, watching their sheep through the long, dark night, he comes with the glory of the angels' song and in the humility of the manger.
-Loving God, we pray for our community: may we answer your call to serve you through the mission of our churches, or by supporting the work done by food banks, street pastors, the Salvation Army, any organization that serves the poor and vulnerable in our society, or by supporting Christian Aid, All We Can or other relief organizations that address the grievous poverty in the Developing World.
+Loving God, we pray for our community: may we answer your call to serve you through the mission of our churches, or by supporting the work done by food banks, street pastors, the Salvation Army and any organization that serves the poor and vulnerable in our society, or by supporting Christian Aid, All We Can and other relief organizations that address the grievous poverty in the Developing World.

-We pray for the churches in our area and for the World Church.
-Guide us through this pandemic, so we can serve our communities and support the poor and brokenhearted.
-Help us to find new ways, to not only preach Good News but to live it day by day and to be a light of hope in a gloomy world.
+We pray for our church, the churches in our area and for the World Church.
+Guide us to serve our communities and support the poor and disfranchised.
+Help us to find new ways, to not only preach Good News but to live it day by day; to be a light of hope in a self-centred, sin-darkened world.
 In the midst of our everyday lives, surprise us with glimpses of the glorious, humble love at the heart of existence.
-O Lord, hear our prayer: When we call, answer us.

 Searched for, Christ comes.
 To the wise and powerful, star-led to Bethlehem, seeking a king, he comes, child of Mary, crowned with meekness, worthy of every gift.
-Loving God, we pray that the leaders of the world learn to seek the ways of peace and to negotiate and compromise instead of using force against opponents.
-We pray that the leaders of countries where people are persecuted for their beliefs, race or gender, will turn and seek mercy and justice in their dealings.
-Remember in your compassion, all victims of warfare, terrorism and oppression and grant them healing in body, mind and spirit.
+Loving God, we pray that the leaders of the world learn to seek the ways of mercy and justice through which peace may be established, to negotiate and compromise instead of using force against opponents.
+We pray that the wars in Ukraine and Palestine will soon be ended and, indeed that other conflicts will be resolved.
+Lord, remember in your compassion, all victims of warfare, terrorism and oppression and grant them both healing in body, mind and spirit and the help they need to rebuild their lives in hope.
 Guide our leaders and us with your light to the true wisdom of justice and peace, of freedom and respect for every human life.
-O Lord, hear our prayer: When we call, answer us.

 Longed for, Christ comes.
 To Anna and Simeon, whose days are lived in faithful expectation, he comes, a new life to the old, a living prophecy of hope.
-Loving Lord, guide those who govern us and their advisors that they may adopt policies that will bring us safely through this pandemic.
-Give them the courage and wisdom, so they do what is right whether or not it is popular.
-We ask your blessing upon the NHS, keyworkers and scientists as they strive to heal us and keep us safe.
-As we begin a New Year in lockdown, we feel disempowered, confused, unsure of what to pray for.
-Hear and answer the groaning of our spirit and grant us the wisdom and courage we need to face an uncertain future, with hope grounded in your redemptive love.
-O Lord, hear our prayer: When we call, answer us.
+Loving Lord, guide those who govern us and their advisors that they may adopt policies that will bring us safely through these challenging times.
+Give them the courage and wisdom, so they do what is right, whether or not it is popular, to eschew self-interest for the wellbeing of all.